-When a fielder unintentionally carries a ball dead after making a catch score any runners advance a FF (Refer Rule 8 Sec.
-7i).
+When a fielder unintentionally carries a ball dead after making a catch score any runners advance a FF (Rule 5.11.a.ii.3).

 In reconstruction for earned runs advance the runner only the number of bases he would have moved if the ball had not gone dead.
 If the runner only scores because the ball goes dead, it cannot be a SH or an RBI.
 If the runner would have scored anyway record a SH and credit the batter with an RBI.